 This is where picture schedules can come into play!

 When kids have a visual representation of what’s coming next, transitions often become a lot easier.
-This is because kids (like many adults), thrive on the reassurance of routine and knowing what’s coming next.
-Most of us feel more at ease when we know what is going to be expected of us.
+This is because kids thrive on the reassurance of routine and knowing what’s coming next.
+Most of us feel more at ease when we know what is going to be expected of us, including adults!
+When you’re done creating this interactive visual schedule for kids, check out this mom’s daily to-do list, which can help ease some of the feeling of overwhelm that parents often feel!

 There are tons of great reasons to use a visual schedule throughout the day!